koblas/skitoy/content/post/2007-09-25-perfect-html.md

 Is HTML syntax so hard?

-Why do I care, I&#8217;ve been working on a Macro post-processor for PHP (think taglibs) and have found that the builtin DOM functionality is _too_ strict and every other library is trying let programmers ignore html.
+Why do I care, I've been working on a Macro post-processor for PHP (think taglibs) and have found that the builtin DOM functionality is _too_ strict and every other library is trying let programmers ignore html.